OllyK/course-material/technology_and_tooling/testing/more_advanced_topics.md

 In one software development methodology, Test-Driven Development (TDD), tests are actually written before the code which ensures that the design for testability is in mind from the onset.
 TDD typically involves a process of adding one test at time.
 This newest test will initially fail since the functionality has not yet been implemented.
 The code is then written that allows this test to pass and the process is repeated, ensuring that requirements are thought about before writing the code.

 Another technique which can lead to more testable code is to use pure functions that have no side effects, this is because the outputs depend on the inputs alone.
-It can be ensured that the results are deterministic in this case since side-effects have been ruled-out.
+In this case, it can be ensured that the results are deterministic.
 For more information, see the [functional programming paradigm](https://train.oxrse.uk/material/HPCu/software_architecture_and_design/functional), pages in our training material.

 Another way to reduce the degree of coupling between a function being tested by a unit test and any dependencies, is to use *dependency injection*.
 This involves passing an object or function to our code rather than creating such objects internally.
 For example,